mako-framework/docs/07_packages/01_packages.md

 ### Publishing packages

-Publishing your packages is very easy.
-Read all about it at [packagist.org](http://packagist.org/).
+Publishing your packages is very easy and you can read all about it on the [packagist.org](http://packagist.org/) website.

 You can also host your own private repository if you don't want your code to be publicly avaialbe.
-You can read more about how to set up and manage your own repository at [getcomposer.org](https://getcomposer.org/doc/05-repositories.md#hosting-your-own).
+You can read more about how to set up and manage your own repository on the [getcomposer.org](https://getcomposer.org/doc/05-repositories.md#hosting-your-own) website.